 What are Stablecoins?

 Stablecoins are digital assets designed to maintain a fixed value.
 They are often pegged to fiat currencies, commodities, or other financial instruments.
-These digital assets offer a “stable” solution to the dynamic volatility that characterizes traditional crypto assets
+These digital assets offer a “stable” solution to the dynamic volatility that characterizes traditional crypto assets.

 A quick look at the stablecoins chart shows that they are typically in the $1 range.
 Also, you may note little to no fluctuations in their prices over multiple timeframes.
 This is so because stablecoins are backed with a reserve of assets, either fiat or cryptos.
 Thus, they are reliable options for daily transactions and long-term savings.